Your Legal Rights if Your Child is a Victim of Molestation by a Teacher

 The law firm of Estey Bomberger has thousands of hours of experience litigating for child sex abuse victims and their families.
 It’s our job to secure a fair settlement from the perpetrator and his or her enablers.
 We can get you the financial compensation you deserve.
 Money doesn’t change what was done to your child, but you deserve the financial resources to be able to deal with the lifelong effects of school teacher sex abuse.

 Has your child been victimized by a predator at his or her school?
 If your little boy or girl has become the victim of school teacher sex abuse, you need immediate, experienced legal counsel to preserve your rights.
-The award winning school teacher sex abuse attorneys at Estey Bomberger will advise you on the next steps in the litigation process and get you a fair settlement.
-Visit childmolestationvictims.com or dial 1.800.925.0723 for a confidential and free consultation.
+The award winning school teacher sexual abuse attorneys at Estey Bomberger will advise you on the next steps in the litigation process and get you a fair settlement.
+Dial 1.800.925.0723 for a confidential and free consultation.